Lexus UX vs MG QS

 Feature Showdown

-The Lexus UX features a 10.3-inch touchscreen, while the MG QS gets a 12.3-inch display and 12.3-inch instruments.
+The Lexus UX features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the MG QS gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Lexus UX stands out with Apple CarPlay, heated front seats and Lexus Premium Sound audio that you will not find on the MG QS.
 The MG QS counters with wireless Apple CarPlay/Android Auto and panoramic roof.
 Which feature set matters more depends on your daily routine and priorities.